Header Image

 This symptom is also a consequence of the stress benefit of valuing the here and now more highly and taking everything else less seriously.
 Stress changes priorities.
 Things that are considered personally important are prioritized higher.
 From the point of view of stress, this is highly expedient.

-In addition, a strongly increased noradrenaline level (as is often the case with ADHD-I) impairs the PFC and thus the working memory.
+In addition, a strongly elevated noradrenaline level (as is often the case with ADHD-I) impairs the PFC and thus the working memory.
 The stress benefit here lies in the shift of behavior control from slow, precise brain areas (PFC) to fast, imprecise planning brain regions, as this is more advantageous during fight or flight.

 4.24.
 Stress benefits of impaired performance